 Offering MOOCs raises the College’s profile both in the UK and around the world, and provides a platform to showcase particular areas of strength in research and teaching.
 At present, around 59% of FutureLearn learners are from outside the UK.
 MOOCs at Royal Holloway are not credit bearing and there are no formal entry requirements.

-The following free online courses are live or are running shortly:
+The following free online courses are scheduled to begin soon:

 More information about this free online course